Bill Bradbury (footballer, born 1933): Career

 In February 1960, Bradbury joined Bury for a fee of £5,000.
 He was unable to keep his place in the 1960–61 season, asked for a transfer, and spent the remainder of the season in the Fourth Division with Workington.
 He then had a season at Southport, another as player-coach with Wigan Athletic, where he scored 13 goals in 27 Cheshire League appearances, and finished his career with Prescot Cables and Kirkby Town.

 Bradbury died of a heart attack in Chesterfield, Derbyshire, in 1999 at the age of 66.

 Bill Bradbury attended the Ernest Bailey Grammar School in Matlock, Derbyshire from 1944 to 1949.
-I (Neil Ollerenshaw) was in the same form with Bill throughout those years.
-He was a reasonable scholar, but not academically minded.
-His passion was football and he was a leading member of the daily, lunchtime, pickup game of football on the school tennis courts, using a tennis ball of course.
-I was told that his father, at that time a groundskeeper for the Chairman of Derbyshire Stone Ltd. had been a professional footballer and played for Leyton Orient.
-Bill's closest friends at school were Roy Griffiths and Lou Finney.